AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Du: addressed
 </div>

-**in process** The presence of NOM in water has notable effects in the dispersion of clay particles.
+The presence of NOM in water has notable effects in the dispersion of clay particles.
 The effect can be seen when using the particle-size distribution calculations on water with NOM present. [(PSD calculation)](https://www.innopharmalabs.com/tech/applications-and-processes/particle-size-distribution) A frequency increase in the nanoaggregate in comparison to a mixture with clay alone can be seen.
 However, the surface of humic acid is significantly more negative, thus creates repulsive forces between the particles, and increases the number of dispersed particles.[(Kretzschmar et. al)](https://dl.sciencesocieties.org/publications/sssaj/abstracts/61/1/SS0610010101) A direct relationship also exists between the decrease in pH and increase in sorption of humic acid.

 <div class="alert alert-block alert-danger">
 This section seems to be repeating Yinga Du's conclusions.
 It may be better to trim this section down since it has already been partially discussed before.